jihanyang/AFN/README.md

 # AFN

-PyTorch implementation for *Unsupervised Domain Adaptation: An Adaptive Feature Norm Approach*.
+PyTorch implementation for *Larger Norm More Transferable: An Adaptive Feature Norm Approach for Unsupervised Domain Adaptation*.

 ## Requirements